NeoEmberArt/Aslyis/Addons/SnakeMotionTutorial.md

 - Time varies and unfortunately it's unavoidable in the current version of SnakeMotion
 ### I keep getting sharp corner movements
 - Cant be fixed yet, My suggestion is more bones or less sharp turning
+### It wont let me setup my armature
+- Things to ask yourself
+  - Am i in pose mode?
+  - Do i have 2+ bones?
+  - Is it allready setup?
+(Click cancel if so)
+    - Issue with cancel is that the empties, if any, will stay hidden and exist, along with any contraints added to the armature
+    - Just use **a** then use **alt** + **h** to unhide all of them
+### The empties are stretching
+- No fix yet, I suggest moving slower
+- The reason this is happening is because the empty is moving more than the distance between two bones and SnakeMotion cant keep up
 ### I got an error
 - Great, report it and I will investigate
 ### How do i report an error?